-In the fit, the expected number of events in each bin $i$, $v_i$, is parameterised as \begin{linenomath} \end{linenomath} where $s_i$ is the expected number of \ttbar signal events in bin $i$, and $b_{k,i}^{\text{MC}}$ represents the predicted number of background events in bin $i$ from a source $k$.
+In the fit, the expected number of events in each bin $i$, $v_i$, is parameterised as

+where $s_i$ is the expected number of \ttbar signal events in bin $i$, and $b_{k,i}^{\text{MC}}$ represents the predicted number of background events in bin $i$ from a source $k$.
 Comparisons of the data and the prediction from the MC simulation before and after the fit are presented in Fig.~\ref{top-17-001-mlb} for the \mlbmin distribution.

 The fit impact on the uncertainties can be quantified by the pulls and constraints of the corresponding nuisance parameters.
 The constraint is defined as the ratio of the post-fit uncertainty to the pre-fit uncertainty of a given nuisance parameter, while the normalised pull is the difference between the post-fit and the pre-fit values of the nuisance parameter normalised to its pre-fit uncertainty.
 The normalised pulls and constraints of the nuisance parameters related to the modelling uncertainties for the simultaneous fit of \stt and \mtmc in the CMS analysis~\cite{CMS:2018fks} are shown in Fig.~\ref{top-17-001-constraints}.